baomidou/mybatis-plus-doc/src/content/docs/en/getting-started/config.md

   </bean>
   ```

-Typically, for simple projects, the configurations above are sufficient to use MyBatis-Plus normally.
-For specific examples, refer to the following projects: [Spring Boot Quick Start Sample](https://github.com/baomidou/mybatis-plus-samples/tree/master/mybatis-plus-sample-quickstart), [Spring MVC Quick Start Sample](https://github.com/baomidou/mybatis-plus-samples/tree/master/mybatis-plus-sample-quickstart-springmvc).
+Generally, for simple projects, the above configurations are sufficient to use MyBatis-Plus normally.
+You can refer to the following sample projects: [Spring Boot Quick Start Example](https://github.com/baomidou/mybatis-plus-samples/tree/master/mybatis-plus-sample-quickstart), [Spring MVC Quick Start Example](https://github.com/baomidou/mybatis-plus-samples/tree/master/mybatis-plus-sample-quickstart-springmvc).

-Additionally, MyBatis-Plus provides numerous personalized configurations to meet the needs of projects with varying complexities.
-You can choose them according to your project requirements.
-For detailed configuration, please refer to the [Using Configuration](/en/reference/) article.
+Additionally, MyBatis-Plus provides extensive customization options to meet the needs of projects with varying complexity.
+You can select configurations as needed for your project.
+For detailed configurations, refer to the [Configuration Reference](/reference/) article.

-For complex table structures, we also offer a rich set of field annotations to meet your special needs.
-For details, please refer to the [Annotations](/en/reference/annotation/) article.
+For complex table structures, we also offer a rich set of field annotations to address special requirements.
+For details, refer to the [Annotations](/reference/annotation/) article.